Sons of Silence: Membership and organization

-Sons of Silence members must be at least twenty-one years old and own a Harley-Davidson motorcycle.
+Sons of Silence members must be at least twenty-one years old and own a Harley-Davidson or Indian motorcycle.
 Members pledge oaths of loyalty and secrecy.
-Membership of the club has been estimated at between 250 and 500.

 Criminal allegations and incidents

-The Sons of Silence are designated an outlaw motorcycle gang by the Federal Bureau of Investigation (FBI) and U.S. Department of Justice (DOJ), and at one point were considered one of the "big five" motorcycle gangs along with the Bandidos, Hells Angels, Outlaws and Pagans.
-Members have been implicated in numerous criminal activities, including murder, assault, drug trafficking, intimidation, extortion, prostitution operations, money laundering, weapons trafficking, and motorcycle and motorcycle parts theft.
-The Sons of Silence are allied with the Hells Angels and Iron Horsemen, and are rivals of the Outlaws.
+The Sons of Silence are classified as an outlaw motorcycle gang by the United States Department of Justice and have traditionally been considered part of the "big five" biker gangs, along with the Bandidos, the Hells Angels, the Outlaws and the Pagans.
+The club has since been surpassed in membership size by the Mongols, however.
+The Sons of Silence are involved in numerous criminal activities, including murder, assault, drug trafficking, intimidation, extortion, prostitution operations, money laundering, weapons trafficking, and motorcycle and motorcycle parts theft.
+The club is allied with the Hells Angels and the Iron Horsemen, and is a rival of the Outlaws.